poonchuanan/tp/docs/UserGuide.md

 ## 1.0 Viewing help - Puah Siew Wen

 Do you need help?
-Do you need a reminder of what the function and their respective input format is?
+Do you need a reminder of what the features available, and their respective input format?
 Well this section solves it for you!

 Format: `help`